infiniticio/docs.infinitic.io/src/pages/docs/components/existing.md

 {% /codes %}

-### Best Practices
+Best Practices when deploying a Service:

-- Use `concurrency` setting when deploying a PaymentService to process requests in parallel
+- Use [`concurrency`](/docs/services/deployment#concurrency) setting to process requests in parallel
-- Use `retry` setting when deploying a PaymentService to handle potential network failures gracefully
+- Use [`retry`](/docs/services/deployment#retry-policy) setting to handle potential network failures gracefully
-- Implement proper timeout
+- Implement proper [timeout](/docs/services/deployment#execution-timeout) to handle non-responsiveness
-- Consider using batch requests if needed
+- Consider using [batch](/docs/services/deployment#batching) requests if needed

 By following these patterns, you can seamlessly integrate existing HTTP-based services into your Infinitic workflows, maintaining clean architecture and separation of concerns.